Fence viewer: New Hampshire

 In New Hampshire, fence viewers resolve disputes about the purchase of a division of a boundary fence.
 They are called to view if a fence is in disrepair and can order it to be fixed.
 They determine the suitability of streams, ditches, etc. to be considered sufficient as fences, and designate where a fence be built when it is impractical to build it on the boundary line without unreasonable cost.

 Fence viewers are required to give notices in writing of any action, to hear any evidence, and make their decision in writing.
 New Hampshire law states that "the decision of the fence-viewers, upon their being sworn that they have acted impartially, uprightly and to the best of their judgment, shall be final and conclusive upon the parties."
-If a fence is on a boundary line between two different towns, fence views from only one town are used.
+If a fence is on a boundary line between two different towns, fence viewers from only one town are used.
 Fence viewers are paid two dollars per day.